tonioriol/transmutant/README.md

 ### Schema Definition

-A schema is an array of transmutation rules that define how properties should be mapped from the source to the target type.
+A schema is a collection of transmutation rules that define how properties should be mapped from the source to the target type.
 Each rule specifies:

 - The target property key (`to`)